Creating the right first impression with your CX

 Companies are solving this problem with intelligent virtual assistants.

-An Intelligent Virtual Assistant is a digital persona that delivers personalized, effortless customer service via a human-like conversational interface on the Web and via mobile apps.
+An Intelligent Virtual Assistant is a digital persona that delivers personalised, effortless customer service via a human-like conversational interface on the Web and via mobile apps.

 For example, if you were attempting to book travel online, you would need only type (or say) Id like to fly from Newark to San Francisco this Friday… and I need a car and a hotel room in the Financial District.
 No clicking or tapping and no scrolling or searching.